-iStockphoto is one of the original stock photo agencies offering royalty free stock photos, vector illustrations, videos, music, audio and Flash at affordable prices and exceptional quality.
-The iStockphoto library has a collection of 8.3 million photos that is known to be of higher quality than other stock photo agencies.
-The Vetta Collection, Agency Collection and Exclusives are unique, handpicked images that reflect creativity and build an impression.
+iStockphoto is one of the original stock photo agencies offering royalty-free stock photos, vector illustrations, videos, music, audio, and Flash at affordable prices and exceptional quality.
+The iStockphoto library has a collection of 8.3 million photos that are known to be of higher quality than other stock photo agencies.
+The Vetta Collection, Agency Collection, and Exclusives are unique, handpicked images that reflect creativity and build an impression.
 Standard licenses allow up to 500,000 impressions, a higher value than other stock agencies.

 Great news!
-For limited time only, we offer you this awesome and exclusive iStock Promo Code with 15% discount in EVERYTHING!
-Buy credit packs and subscriptions at cut price!
-This deal is for all customers, new and existent, and runs up until the end of September 2018, so hurry up and seize it!
+For a limited time only, we offer you this awesome and exclusive iStock Promo Code with 15% off in EVERYTHING!
+Buy credit packs and subscriptions at cut-price!
+This deal is for all customers, new and existing, and is limited time, so hurry up and seize it!

-Adobe Stock is a stock photo service offered by Adobe –powered by established stock photo agency Fotolia, which they also own–, and it's fully integrated into Creative Cloud platform.
-Adobe Stock's library with over 70 million images (plus videos, 3D models and more) is available directly within any Creative Cloud design app such as Illustrator, InDesign, etc., and you can search, test edit and license stock photos in seconds, without ever leaving your design worksheet.
-This seamless workflow experience is the added value in Adobe Stock, but it has also its own stand-alone website and you can use the service outside Creative Cloud and Adobe software too.
+Adobe Stock is a stock photo service offered by Adobe –founded on the base of the old stock photo agency Fotolia, which they acquired–, and it's fully integrated into the Creative Cloud platform.
+Adobe Stock's library with over 240 million images (plus videos, 3D models, and more) is available directly within any Creative Cloud design app such as Illustrator, InDesign, etc., and you can search, test edit and license stock photos in seconds, without ever leaving your design worksheet.
+This seamless workflow experience is the added value in Adobe Stock, but it also has its own stand-alone website, and you can use the service outside Creative Cloud and Adobe software too.

-The minimum investment is of $29,99, which gives you 3 image downloads per month (you can hire it for one month only, or renew it month to month).
+The minimum investment is $29,99, which gives you 3 image downloads per month (you can hire it for one month only, or renew it month to month).
 Images come in all available sizes at no added cost.
-Hiring a larger subscription lets you save in single image price, as it goes down to between $3 and $0.27 per photo with monthly or annual plans, ranging from 10 to 750 downloads per month.
-Premium images, videos, 3D models and other extra graphics come at different price points and mostly on demand.
+Hiring a larger subscription lets you save on single image price, as it goes down to between $3 and $0.27 per photo with monthly or annual plans, ranging from 10 to 750 downloads per month.
+Premium images, videos, 3D models, and other extra graphics come at different price points and are mostly on demand.

 Dreamstime is a distinguished leader in stock photography with over 11 years of dedicated business in the industry.
-Dreamstime is committed to using the latest technologies on state of the art hardware to make them technologically progressive yet simplistic in use.
+Dreamstime is committed to using the latest technologies on state-of-the-art hardware to make them technologically progressive yet simplistic in use.
 Their focus on community has built their usability and library, positioning them as a leader with over 11 million images.
-They buying options include both subscriptions and credits with image prices ranging from 77¢ to $1.25 per image for credit purchases and 20¢ to 43¢ per image with subscriptions.
-The minimum investment for a buyer to start immediately downloading is $10 USD for credits, which will award 10 x-small level 0 photos or 3 x-small level 1 photos or 2 x-small level 2 stock photos.
+The buying options include both subscriptions and credits, with image prices ranging from 77¢ to $1.25 per image for credit purchases and 20¢ to 43¢ per image with subscriptions.
+The minimum investment for a buyer to start immediately downloading is $10 USD for credits, which will award 10 x-small level 0 photos or 3 x-small level 1 photo, or 2 x-small level 2 stock photos.
 Standard licenses limit copies to 500,000 on any purchased stock photo.

-Dreamstime has evolved as a stock photo agency due to their community development model that encourages contributions from their buyer and photographer communities.
+Dreamstime has evolved as a stock photo agency due to its community development model that encourages contributions from its buyer and photographer communities.
 It is a model that has spread the word and built trust in the company's ability to grow as the industry changes.

-The lowest buy in for a new member is $15 USD.
-This translates into 15 small images (note the image size is 400 x 200), 7 medium or 5 large images.
+The lowest buy-in for a new member is $15 USD.
+This translates into 15 small images (note the image size is 400 x 200), and 7 medium or 5 large images.
 The price-per-image for subscription buyers ranges from 21¢ to 59¢.